hohmannr/DLT4PI-CBDC/network/README.md

 $ ./network.py init
 ```

 This initializes the nodes, creates a certain directory hierarchy (learn more [here](#directory-tree)) and prepares every node for booting.
-All nodes are initialized as seperate docker containers*.
+All nodes are initialized as seperate docker containers.

 **Step 3.** - Booting up all nodes